caltechlibrary/metadatatools/INSTALL.md

 This will install dataset and datasetd in your $HOME/bin directory.

-If you are running Windows 10 or 11 use the Powershell command below.
+If you are running Windows 10 or 11 (x86_64 only) use the Powershell command below.

 irm https://caltechlibrary.github.io/metadatatools/installer.ps1 | iex

+NOTE: If you want to install on ARM64 Windows, follow the build and install from source instructions below.

 If your want to install a specific verions set the PKG_VERSION environment variable then download.
 E.g. version 0.0.1 in tihs example.